Stelios Haji-Ioannou: MT Haven shipping accident

-The "easy" companies
+"easy" companies

 Haji-Ioannou started easyJet in 1995 when he was 28 years old, running a service between Luton and Scotland.
 In 2000, easyJet PLC was partially floated on the London Stock Exchange.
 He and his family remain its largest single shareholders (34%) in the airline, capitalised at £4.17bn as of 9 May 2019.

 Haji-Ioannou conducts business via his private investment vehicle, the easyGroup, which owns the 'easy' brand and licenses it to the various 'easy'-branded ventures, including the airline.
 Haji-Ioannou continues to extend his business interests, mainly in the field of travel and leisure by encouraging entrepreneurs to adopt the "easy" brand for their companies.

 easyJet PLC is one of Europe's largest airlines with a fleet of 323 aircraft carrying over 88.5m passengers annually (2018 figures).

 Other travel/leisure-related businesses include: